 Depending on the selection, apples ripen anywhere from June to early November.
 To grow and bear fruit properly, most selections require between 900 and 1,200 hours of chilling (hours of temperatures at 45F or below) each winter.
 If you live in the Coastal South, be sure you select types with a low chill requirement, such as 'Anna' or 'Dorsett Golden'.
 Apples won't grow in the Tropical South.

 Not all selections require cross-pollination with a different selection to produce fruit, but most doso unless you already have apples or crabapples growing nearby, you'll need at least two different selections to get fruit.
 Some selections (such as 'Mutsu', 'Stayman', 'Roxbury Russet', and 'Jonagold') have sterile pollen (called triploids) and cannot pollinate themselves or others.
 When planting any triploid type apple, always include at least two other selections that can cross-pollinate.
 Even self-pollinating apples bear heavier crops when cross-pollinated with another selection.

-A standard apple tree on seedling rootstock can reach 30 ft. tall or taller.
+A standard apple tree on seedling rootstock can reach 30 feet tall or taller.
 With the introduction of dwarfing and semidwarfing rootstocks after World War II, gardeners gained the advantage in reducing tree size.
-The smaller trees (5 to 15 ft. tall, depending upon the scion and rootstock combination) are much easier to manage and harvest.
+The smaller trees (5 to 15 feet tall, depending upon the scion and rootstock combination) are much easier to manage and harvest.